-Most students take two classes a semester and leave the summers free to work on their Master's Thesis.
-Interns are expected to present and publish their Master's Thesis at a conference (or have their paper accepted) before graduation.
+Clinical Engineering Interns are not required to take the BME graduate seminar or present their thesis at this seminar.
+Interns are required to present and publish their Master's Thesis at a conference, or have their paper accepted before graduation.